-Customer loyalty is the coin of realm in business.
+Customer trust and loyalty is the coin of realm in business.
 Nordstrom salespeople generate that loyalty by taking ownership of the customer and the customer experience.

-Front-line people are empowered to establish relationships with customers and to find ways to take care of them, with a personal touch, as if they were interacting with a trusted friend.
+Front-line people are empowered to establish relationships, find ways to delight your customers, and take care of them, with a personal touch, as if they were interacting with a trusted friend.
 A strong connection turns a happy customer into a brand ambassador.

 It is axiomatic that people like to do business with people they like.
 If your product or service is similar to your competitor’s, and the price of your product or service is similar to that of your competitor— Why would you get the business?
 The answer lies in the relationship you have with your customer and the trust you have built up over time.
 Once you’ve established and nurtured that relationship, why should your customer go anywhere else?

 Trust is embodied in the Nordstrom return policy, which is a virtually unconditional, no-questions-asked money-back guarantee.
 Empowering the people on the sales floor to accept returned merchandise is the most noticeable illustration of the Nordstrom culture because it is the one that most obviously affects the public.

 As counter-intuitive as it may sound, the return policy works to the benefit of the best salespeople, who take back the returns with a smile, knowing that many of those customers will return because they were treated with respect.

 Nordstrom is one of only five companies to make Fortune’s “Best Companies to Work For” and the “Most Admired” company every year surveys are conducted.